MicrosoftDocs/azure-docs/articles/application-insights/app-insights-export-power-bi.md

 ## Troubleshooting

 ### 401 or 403 Unauthorized
-This can happen if your refesh token has not been updated.
+This can happen if your refresh token has not been updated.
 Try these steps to ensure you still have access.
-If you do have access and refershing the credentials does not work, please open a support ticket.
+If you do have access and refreshing the credentials does not work, please open a support ticket.

 1. Log into the Azure Portal and make sure you can access the resource
 2. Try to refresh the credentials for the Dashboard